 What's left to explain in this topic is how the calculation of restricted SIDs is done since as I said before, the variable length can take the amount of restricted SIDs added if the requestor explicitly wants that.
 The core logic of this is slightly similar as one would calculate the length of user and groups above, although with a few distinctions.

-If the caller provides a list of restricted SIDs to be added in the token, the logic basically calculates the length by multiplying the total count of restricted SIDs with the size, in bytes, of SID_AND_ATTRIBUTES.
-Afterwards, the logic does an addition of the calculated length with the length of each restricted SID.
 The calculated length gets aligned and the variable part is added with the additional calculated length in question.
 Finally the total size is addition of the variable length, calculated length and the base offset of the variable part thus making the whole size space needed given for the Object Manager to create a token object.
-The code logic in question is implemented in SepPerformTokenFiltering, a private function in ReactOS that makes up the whole implementation infrastructure of restricted tokens.
-In Windows however, there's SepFilterToken.

 Access tokens and logon sessions don't share common things as both are different entities in the Security Manager but one thing is for sure -- access tokens do depend on logon sessions in one way or another.
-Primarily it's the AuthenticationId member of the token structure which is basically the ID of the logon session of an authenticated user.
-Another member that I haven't talked about much is LogonSession.
-Wait what, what are the differences between the two?
-Let me explain.
+Primarily it's the AuthenticationId

-LogonSession is a member that points to a structure called SEP_LOGON_SESSION_REFERENCES, an internal kernel data structure that's not documented publicly by Microsoft or anywhere else.
-It's a member that provides information about the logon session that is being referenced by an access token, basically, it's an informational member more less -- hence the LOGON_SESSION_REFERENCES in the name.
+is being referenced by an access token, basically, it's an informational member more less -- hence the LOGON_SESSION_REFERENCES in the name.
 This member is initialized at the moment when the token is born and this member is handled by the Reference Monitor of the Security Manager.
-The structure layout looks like so:

 Pretty much all that is about.
 At the first glance this structure doesn't bring much to the table but nevertheless it holds a peculiar remark regarding logon sessions.
 You see, by nature logon sessions in NT are reference counted.
 Every time when a person "logs in" to the computer, which is where the "session" is about to start, the count reference gets incremented as the logon session in question is currently in use.
 The NT kernel doesn't understand by itself if a logon session has to be referenced or de-referenced.
 The user mode component of the security side, LSASS, communicates with the Reference Monitor if an action has to take place.
 Then the kernel receives the task from LSASS to manipulate the logon session referencing data.

 Next -- This member stores the successor instance of another logon session referencing entry.
 The reasoning behind is that is the internal database of the NT kernel.
 The kernel keeps such database in form of a tight chain of referenced logon sessions between them.
-For the lack of better word, this structure can be polymorphic and this member serves this purpose.
+For the lack of better

 LogonId -- Denotes the logon session identifier.
 Enough said.